 - Reduce red meat to less than twice per week

 NHS Health Check

-If you live in England when you turn 40 and every 5 years after you should be invited to have a free NHS Health Check appointment.
+If you live in England you should have been invited to have a free NHS Health Check appointment when you turn 40 and every 5 years after that.
 If you haven’t received an invitation or you haven’t been yet, please book an appointment now.

 The NHS Health Check will give you a cardiovascular risk score.
 The Nurse will take your cholesterol, blood glucose, blood pressure, weight, height, lifestyle history.

 If you’d like to find out more tips to improve your health, check out our webinars and our Bitesize Nutrition podcasts.
 If you’re new to podcasts you can listen free without registration on your phone or PC by clicking on the podcast link in this paragraph, or you can find Bitesize Nutrition on iTunes & Spotify.